Rajiiee/Blockchain/README.md

-# Blockchain C++ Implementation
+# Blockchain JavaScript Implementation

 ## Overview

-This repository contains a C++ implementation of a basic blockchain.
+This repository contains a JavaScript implementation of a basic blockchain.
 It demonstrates fundamental blockchain concepts such as blocks, hashes, and chain validation.

 ## Features